JustOpenSource/fatalshootings/README.md

 #####getView()

-To get a view, use the `getView()`.
+To get a view, use the `getView()` utility.
 You can use this method on synchronous or asynchronous models.

 ```
 /**